Kinoma/SourceDocumentation/kinoma_documentation_template.md

 ###Code (`)
 For the "computer voice" font within body text, use back-ticks (\`).
 For example, refer to an element named `foo` as "the `foo` element."

-For code blocks—that is, one or more code lines that are separate from body text—place a line of three back ticks (```) above and below the code block.
-For indentation within code, either use a tab character or enter three spaces per “tab.”
+For code blocks—that is, one or more code lines that are separate from body text—place a line of three back-ticks (```) above and below the code block.
+For indentation within code, either use a tab character or enter three spaces per "tab."
 An example (using the tab character) follows.

 ```
 src = new File(argv[2], "r");